Animalia > Chordata > Amphibia > Caudata > Plethodontidae > Nototriton

 Nototriton richardi (Richard's Salamander) (Attributes)

-Nototriton saslaya (saslaya salamander) (Vulnerable) (Attributes)
+Nototriton saslaya (saslaya salamander) (Critically Endangered) (Attributes)

-Nototriton stuarti (Stuart's Moss Salamander)
+Nototriton stuarti (Stuart's Moss Salamander) (Critically Endangered)

-Nototriton tapanti (Vulnerable) (Attributes)
+Nototriton tapanti (Attributes)

 Nototriton tomamorum (Critically Endangered)